Discover your best options

 A large school may be overwhelming for some; very overcrowded

-Fort Hamilton High School is a massive neighborhood school located along the edge of New York Harbor.
+Fort Hamilton High School is a massive school located along the edge of New York Harbor.
 It offers a broad array of classes and extracurricular activities, including more than 60 clubs and dozens of sports teams.
 The school mainly admits students who live in its zone, though there are a few small arts programs and an honors academy that attract kids from across Brooklyn.

 What’s nice about Fort Hamilton is that kids don’t have to specialize from the outset.
-Zoned students may participate in the school’s extensive music program, which includes three choirs, three concert bands, two orchestras, and both a jazz and marching band.
+Students may participate in the school’s extensive music program, which includes three choirs, three concert bands, two orchestras, and both a jazz and marching band.
 While a newly minted drama program offers an intensive course of study for its enrolled students, there are theater classes and school performances open to all.
 Business classes are a popular draw and include options such as computer applications, entrepreneurship, accounting and Virtual Enterprise, where students create and operate all facets of a mock business.

 Incoming freshmen with strong grades, including those admitted to one of the arts programs, are placed in honors classes even if they didn’t apply to the Honors Academy.
 Upperclassmen with strong grades or who are looking for a challenge are encouraged to take honors and Advanced Placement classes.
 Students may study French, Spanish, Greek or Italian.